Theme Studio Overview

 Let us see the step-by-step procedure for exporting theme project from theme studio.

-button in the top right corner below the exit of the theme studio application.
+in the top right corner, below the exit of the theme studio application.

-Now the export dialog appears with the option to select either the entire controls or just the desired control(s).
+Now, the Export dialog box appears with the option to select either the entire controls or just the desired control(s).
 This option is useful only for selective list of Syncfusion WPF controls in the application.
 The theme studio will filter only the selected controls and customize the final output for those controls alone.

-Provide the theme name in which theme should be exported and select the required folder for Theme Export to be selected.
-When exporting, the download theme will come as a theme project that contains color codes for the selected Syncfusion WPF controls.
+Provide the theme name, in which the theme should be exported and select the required folder for Theme Export to be selected.
+When you export the download theme, it will come as a theme project with color codes for the selected Syncfusion WPF controls.

 Generating theme assembly

-Let us see the step by step procedure for ensuring generating theme assembly for exported theme project.
+Let us see the step-by-step procedure for ensuring theme assembly generation for exported theme project.

 The following exported theme project should be attached for corresponding target frameworks used in the WPF application.